molgenis/molgenis-emx2/README.md

     - somewhat REST like but tuned to our needs
     - make it easy for non REST specialists to use
     - aim to minimize the number of calls

+## Most interesting classes
+*
+*  emx2.webservice.WebApiFactory - I am not sure if this is how to generate OpenApi

 ## Todo or consider later (memo to self)
 *  many implementations are missing!